 Many highly competitive colleges require students to take the SATs and/or ACTs to qualify for admission to their school.
-Colleges may be specific about which tests to take, so do your research with you counselor and/or online at your college's website.
+Colleges may be specific about which tests to take, so do your research with your counselor and/or online at your college's website.
 Students who wish to consider top schools will need to look up admissions requirements for each school to determine which tests are needed.
 Any student who plans on applying to a college as an "early decision" candidate needs to be sure to complete all testing before the early decision deadline.
+All 11th graders will take a free administration of the PSAT in October and a free administration of the PSAT in April.
+All 10th graders will take a free administration of the PSAT in February.